-Be sure to remove the skin of the salmon first before adding it to a food processor along with some sweet onions, garlic, lemon juice, capers, Dijon mustard, an egg, salt and pepper and pulse this salmon burger goodness up!
+Be sure to remove the skin of the fish first before adding it to a food processor along with some sweet onions, garlic, lemon juice, capers, Dijon mustard, an egg, salt and pepper and pulse this goodness up!

 From there you want to serve these tasty salmon burgers up on a toasted bun with some arugula and then topped off with the jicama coleslaw tossed in the dill dressing and boom!!!!